International LLM FAQs

 Can I apply through LSAC?

 Yes.
-At this point we ask applicants to submit Loyola’s free online application and email your LSAC account number to firstname.lastname@example.org.
-Loyola will then request your LSAC documents directly when you send us your LSAC account number.
+At this point we ask applicants to submit Loyola’s free online application and email their LSAC account number to firstname.lastname@example.org.
+Loyola will then request the LSAC documents directly.

 Who must submit Language Test scores?